 - Go to the shared library tab.
 You can find it on the left side of your AdWords account.

-- Create a new list from create list option below customer emails.
+- Create a new list from creating list option below customer emails.
 And please note that membership duration should depend on your average sales cycle.
 However, we recommend advertisers to set it longer.
 This is because we don’t want to miss out on potential leads.

 - By clicking upload and save list button, you are accepting to the policies of Google.
 It might take up to 3 hours to complete the process.
 You can view the progress under audiences tab.